xapian/xapian/xapian-core/docs/intro_ir.rst

 these words).

-If a term derives from words |w9|, |w38|, |w97| and |w221| in the indexing process, we can say that the term \`occurs' in D at positions 9, 38, 97 and 221, and so for each term a document may have a vector of positional information.
+If a term derives from words |w9|, |w38|, |w97| and |w221| in the indexing process, we can say that the term "occurs" in D at positions 9, 38, 97 and 221, and so for each term a document may have a vector of positional information.
 These are the *within-document positions* of t, or the *wdp* information of t.